For more ELYSIUM’S PASSAGE Blog Posts, go to

 The ego is the phantom mind that withdraws from the heart then gags it into silence if need be.
 It believes it is sovereign in a universe of its own creation, interpreting reality according to the distortions of its fears.
 Without the engagement of the heart, the mind will not admit to any evidence of the heart.
 In spite of this, our heart knows who we are with its consociation with the divine Spirit.

 To be clear, let me restate what this means.
 Firstly, the ego is not you.
 And though it is just a phantom, it remains your worst enemy, inflicting enough damage and confusion to prevent you from knowing the divine Self you are.
 As ACOL states: “Without dislodging your believe in your ego as yourself, you will never realize your true identity.” (p 189)

 Antoine de Saint-Exupéry wrote, “It is only with the heart that one can see rightly; what is essential is invisible to the eye.”

 Likewise, Rousseau stated: “Trust your heart rather than your head.
 Your vision will become clear only when you can look into your own heart.”

 That’s what happens when the mind refuses to engage with the heart.
-Obviously, if it not listening, it can’t hear what the heart is saying, and so has no way of hearing the divine call.
+Obviously, if it is not listening, it can’t hear what the heart is saying and so has no way of hearing the divine call.

 From the ancient of days, we have been implored to KNOW THYSELF.
 These words were inscribed on the walls of the forecourt of the Greek temple in Delphi, also known as the Oracle of Delphi.
 Prior to that, it was written in Egypt’s Corpus Hermeticum and then posted above the entrance to each temple and lodge that served as an academic learning centre.